srikanthashish/meditation-visuals/README.md

 . . .	        | . . .	       | . . .	      | . . .	       | . . .	      | . . .	       | . . .	      | . . .	       | . . .

 ## Contents
-This open-access repository provides two R scripts for visualizing nine successive days of Hindu Vedic meditation:
+This open-access repository provides two R scripts for visualizing nine sessions of Hindu Vedic meditation:

 1. [meditation-visuals_complete.R](meditation-visuals_complete.R) - generates a 1 Frame(s)-Per-Second (FPS) and a 6 FPS **complete** 300-frame-long animation for the complete duration of a 5-minute-long deep meditation session
 2. [meditation-visuals_minute-splits.R](meditation-visuals_minute-splits.R) - generates a 1 FPS and 6 FPS **minute splits** 60-frame-long animation for every minute of a 5-minute-long deep meditation session